shbelay/Detection-Engineering/01 - Fleet and Elastic Agent Enrollment.md

 ## Personal Reflection

-The first step in for our detection engineering lab was enrolling a Fleet server (Windows VM) and installing an Elastic agent on that server to create an agent policy.
+The first step in the detection engineering lab was enrolling a Fleet server (Windows VM) and installing an Elastic agent on that server to create an agent policy.
 The agent would provide visibility into my endpoint data flowing into Elastic.

 ---